 The window to the right of the commission details shows the commission rates displayed in numeric values.

-Note: With the correct permissions, all of these fields can be adjusted to modify the commission calculations used on the individual sale.
-Modifying these numbers does not change the default schedule or the standard rate for the user.
+Note: With the correct permissions, you can adjust all of these fields to modify the commission calculations used on the individual sale.
+However, modifying these numbers does not change the default schedule or the standard rate for the user.

 Below the grey box is a quick summary of the sale.

-- On the left is the basis, or what the financial picture for the document is, including total price, cost, and profit along with the margin.
+- On the left is the Basis, or the financial picture for the document, including total price, cost, profit, and the margin.
 These details show for the entire job or separately for parts and labor based on the settings above.